egestasnet/voting/README.md

 Change the sendfrom info in lines 54 and 55 in the bulkmail.php file.

-To send email to the voters, change line 53 to TRUE.
+To send email to the voters, change line 53 to TRUE in the bulkmail.php file.